 Penn Summer Online

 Already have plans for the summer?
 Heading to the beach or a great internship?
-The Arts & Sciences Learning Commons provides you with access to Penn classes wherever you are.
-Courses are offered in a number of disciplines and are designed to give you the flexibility you need to challenge yourself academically and still have the summer experience you wish to have.
-Courses taught on the Commons are for credit and can count towards degree requirements.
+Arts & Sciences Online Learning provides you with access to Penn classes wherever you find yourself.
+Courses are offered in a great range of disciplines from mathematics to literature and at many levels from the most introductory courses to master’s level offerings.

 If the course is online, then why are there scheduled meetings?

-How do I access a Commons course?
+How do I access an online course?